Non-relativistic regime and topology: topological term in the Einstein equation: The Non-relativistic limit of Lorentzian spacetimes

 and from the contracted second Bianchi identity $\accentset{\lambda}{g}^{\mu\nu}\accentset{\lambda}{\nabla}_{\mu}\accentset{\lambda}{R}_{\nu\alpha} - \frac{1}{2}\accentset{\lambda}{\nabla}_\alpha \accentset{\lambda}{R}_{\mu\nu}\accentset{\lambda}{g}^{\mu\nu} = 0$, we obtain

 at leading order.
 Both of these equations are geometrical constraints on the Galilean structures.
-In particular, equation~\eqref{eq::Limit_Bianchi_1}, called \textit{the Trautman-K\"unzle condition}, is essential to have an irrotational gravitational field \citep[see e.g][]{2019_Ehlers, 2021_Vigneron}, as expected for a NR theory.\saut
+In particular, equation~\eqref{eq::Limit_Bianchi_1}, called the Trautman condition, is essential to have an irrotational gravitational field \citep[see e.g][]{2019_Ehlers, 2021_Vigneron}, as expected for a NR theory.\saut

 Apart for the leading orders of the Bianchi identities, no other constraints on the Galilean structure appears from the limit.
 In particular, the spatial Ricci curvature $\hat\CR^{\alpha\beta}$ related to $\hat{\T h}$ is totally free, and therefore also the spatial topology.
 Contraints on this tensor can only appear once we assume the Lorentzian structures to be solutions of the Einstein equation.\saut